 Interest is charged throughout the life of the loan—beginning with disbursement, during school through any grace/separation period, and ending when the loan is paid in full.
 With the Fixed and Deferred Repayment Options, the interest rate is higher than with the Interest Repayment Option and Unpaid Interest is added to the loan’s Current Principal at the end of the grace/separation period.
 Payments may be required during the grace/separation period depending on the repayment option selected.
 Variable rates may increase over the life of the loan.

 Savings based on a typical loan to a first-year graduate student.

 Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
-Consult your own attorney or tax advisor about your specific circumstances.
+Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.

 External links and third party references are provided for informational purposes only.
 Sallie Mae cannot guarantee the accuracy of the information provided by any third parties and assumes no responsibility for any errors or omissions contained therein.
 Any copyrights, trademarks and/or service marks used in these materials are the property of their respective owners.

 FAFSA is a registered service mark of U.S. Department of Education, Federal Student Aid